 Like sterling silver, stainless steel does not keep its shiny look.
 It cannot get back once it is gone, either.
 The tarnish could be managed and polished out.

-What’s the value of sterling silver versus stainless steel?
+What’s the value of stainless steel vs. sterling silver?

 Value of Sterling silver